Find Affordable College Courses

 Ft.
 Washington, PA

-With a ranking of #6, DeVry University - Pennsylvania did quite well on this year’s best schools for computer systems networking students working on their bachelor’s degree.
+DeVry University - Pennsylvania did quite well in this year’s ranking of the best places for computer systems networking students to get a bachelor’s degree.
+It came in at #6 on the list.
 Located in the large suburb of Ft.
-Washington, DeVry University - Pennsylvania is a private for-profit school with a fairly small student population.
+Washington, DeVry University - Pennsylvania is a private for-profit college with a fairly small student population.

 After completing their Bachelor's Degree, networking graduates from DeVry University - Pennsylvania carry an average student debtload of $41,765.
 This translates to an average monthly loan payment of $178, based on a 10-year repayment plan.